eliangcs/pystock-data/README.md

 The data are collected using [pystock-crawler](https://github.com/eliangcs/pystock-crawler) and [pystock-github](https://github.com/eliangcs/pystock-github).
-Every day before the US stock exchanges open (EST/EDT 9:00), the crawler collects the stock prices and financial reports, and pushes the data to this repository.
+Every day before the US stock exchanges open at 9:30 EST/EDT, the crawler collects the stock prices and financial reports, and pushes the data to this repository.
 Thus, the latest data is of yesterday.
-The data are daily-based, meaning that you won't find hourly or minute-level data here.
+The data are day-based, meaning that you won't find hourly or minute-level data here.

 `pystock-crawler` crawls data from the following sources: